-A competitor is considered to be a junior up to and including the calendar year in which he attains the age of 18.
+A competitor is considered to be a junior up to and including the calendar year in which he attains the age of 18, or 21 in the case of F2.
+See the table below.
 All other competitors are classed as seniors.